MaciejButry/Weather-App/README.md

 # Weather-App

-This application lets you check current weather in a city you want.
-Just type in name, postcode, etc. and press button.
-The description will be shown below.
+This application lets you check current weather in a city of your choice.
+To use it just type in name, postcode, etc. and press the button.
+The description will be shown below with all the details.